Four years on from the 2017 series in New Zealand, 2021 sees The British & Irish Lions converge on South Africa to take on the World Champions.

-From the bush, we take you to the Winelands, where you can sample the finest wines in the world.
+We take you to the Winelands from the bush, where you can sample the finest wines in the world.
 Go whale watching in Hermanus, penguin spotting in Boulders Beach, conquer table mountain!
 Discover South Africa.

 Join the herd.
 Be one of the 94,736 people witnessing history.

 Check out our Lions Tour 2021 page for more information.

 The 2021 Lions tour of South Africa begins on Saturday 3rd July and finishes Saturday 7th August.

 During this period, the Lions will play 5 warm-up matches throughout South Africa and three Test matches.

 The first test match on Saturday 24th July 2021 will be played in Johannesburg.
 The second test on Saturday 31st July will be played in Cape Town and the final (decider) test is scheduled for Saturday 7th August in Johannesburg.

 The Lions traditionally tour three Southern Hemisphere nations; Australia, South Africa and New Zealand.
 They also routinely toured in Argentina before the Second World War.
 Tours take place every four years.

 The next tour, in 2021, will play out in South Africa.

 The 2021 Tour will last six weeks, culminating with a three-Test series against the Springboks.